Skip to content

 Birding Serbia

-In terms of biodiversity, the Balkan Peninsula is recognized as one of Europe’s finest birding regions.
+Thus, in terms of biodiversity, the Balkan Peninsula is recognised as one of Europe’s finest birding regions.
 Within it, Serbia compares well with already established birding destinations like neighbouring Hungary or Bulgaria, as it has a greater diversity of habitats and birds than Hungary and a better infrastructure than Bulgaria.
-Reasonably good (and improving) accommodation is available near birding sites and, with the new democratic government and the return of political stability, the country is poised to provide the traveller with an exciting birding experience.
+Reasonably good (and improving) accommodation is available near birding sites and, with the return of political stability, the country is poised to provide the traveller with an exciting birding experience.

 Top Sites